Romantische Strasse โ€“ Travel guide to Germany's most beloved road

 Bad Windsheim

 Just before you arrive in Rothenburg od Tauber is the open-air museum Franconian Open Air Museum Bad Windsheim a little bit off Romantische strasse.
-Here you will find a German "Skansen" with over 100 buildings, animals and craftsmen who tell about the history of the area.
+Here you will find a German "Skansen" with over 100 buildings, animals and craftsmen who tell about the area's history.

 half-timbered house with stone wall